 USB-IF is working on a standard USB Wireless Gigabit

-The USB-IF is working on a new specification that allows for USB transmit data wirelessly at multi-gigabit speeds.
+The USB-IF is working on a new specification for USB that allows transmit data wirelessly at speeds of several gigabits.

-USB Implementers Forum (USB-IF), the organization that maintains the USB specifications, is developing a new specification for wireless USB that works on Wi-Fi frequencies and has the potential to support multiple gigabits per second.
+USB Implementers Forum (USB-IF), the organization that maintains the USB specifications, is developing a new specification for Wireless USB works on Wi-Fi frequencies and has the potential to support multiple gigabits per second.

-USB-IF today announced the development of MA USB, saying that is designed to allow wireless devices to communicate through the USB protocol, without requiring a physical connection.
+USB-IF has announced the development of MA USB, saying it is designed to allow wireless devices to communicate via the USB protocol without requiring a physical connection.
 The development will take around a year and the launch of commercial products to market would take another year.

-USB Media Agnostic work on Wi-Fi frequencies of 2.4GHz and 5GHz to 60GHz WiGig well.
+USB Media Agnostic work in Wi-Fi frequencies of 2.4GHz and 5GHz WiGig addition to 60GHz.
 This new specification is the result of collaboration with the Wi-Fi Alliance.
-Currently, the Wi-Fi Alliance is expediting the certification program for the Wireless Gigabit (WiGig), a new protocol that can send data to 7Gbps in 60GHz band, a faster rate than the Wi-Fi 802.11n and 802.11ac standards but a much shorter range.
-The Wi-Fi Alliance has transferred a specification known as "WiGig Serial Extension Specification" to USB-IF, the latter may be used as basis for USB MA.
+Currently, the Wi-Fi Alliance is expediting the certification program for the Wireless Gigabit (WiGig), a new protocol that can send data to 7Gbps in the 60GHz band, a higher rate than standard 802.11n Wi-Fi 802.11ac but a much shorter range.
+The Wi-Fi Alliance has transferred a specification known as "WiGig Serial Extension Specification" to USB-IF, the latter may be used as a basis for MA USB.

-USB-IF MA said USB is compatible with USB 2.0, USB 3.0 and USB 3.1, the latter of which provide for theoretical transfer rates up to 10Gbps.
-Today, even how fast you do not know MA will support USB.
+USB-IF said MA USB is compatible with USB 2.0, USB 3.0 and USB 3.1, the latter of which provide for theoretical transfer rates up to 10Gbps.
+Today, yet how fast you do not know will support USB MA.